pranjaladhi/coe-379l/project3/README.md

-# Project 3: Neural Network Models
+# Performance Evaluation of CNN and ANN Models on Prediction Building Damage

 ## Installation